The (Non-)Problem of Induction

 David Hume claimed that it is:

-[…] impossible for us to satisfy ourselves by our reason, why we should extend that experience beyond those particular instances, which have fallen under our observation.
+[…] impossible for us to satisfy ourselves by our reason, why we should extend [our experience of cause and effect] beyond those particular instances, which have fallen under our observation.
 We suppose, but are never able to prove, that there must be a resemblance betwixt those objects, of which we have had experience, and those which lie beyond the reach of our discovery.

-A thing worth highlighting in response to this problem is that, even if we were to assume that we have no justification for believing in such uniformity of nature, this would not imply, as may perhaps seem natural to suppose, that we thereby have justification for believing the opposite: that there is no uniformity of nature.
-After all, to say that the patterns we have observed so far do not predict anything about states and events elsewhere would also amount to a claim about that which lies “beyond the reach of our discovery”, and so this claim seems to face the same problem.
+A point worth highlighting in response to this problem is that, even if we were to assume that we have no justification for believing in such uniformity of nature, this would not imply that we thereby have justification for believing the opposite: that there is no uniformity of nature.
+After all, to positively state that the patterns we have observed so far do not predict anything about states and events elsewhere would also amount to a claim about that which lies “beyond the reach of our discovery”, and so this claim seems to face the same problem.

-The claims 1) “there is a certain uniformity of nature” and 2) “there is no uniformity of nature” are both hypotheses about the world.
-And if we look at the limited part of the world about which we do have some knowledge, it is clear that the former hypothesis is true about it: patterns at one point in (known parts of) time and space do indeed predict a lot about patterns observed elsewhere.
+The claims 1) “there is (some degree of) uniformity throughout nature” and 2) “there is no uniformity throughout nature” are both hypotheses about the world.
+And if we look at the limited part of the world about which we do have some knowledge, it is clear that the former hypothesis is true to a large extent: patterns observed at one point in time and space do indeed predict a lot about patterns observed elsewhere.

 Does this then mean that the same will hold true of the part of the world that lies beyond the reach of our discovery?
-One can reasonably argue that we do not have complete certainty that it will (indeed, one can reasonably argue that we should not have complete certainty about any claim our fallible mind happens to entertain; not even when it comes to claims about idealized formal systems, as there is always the possibility that we have failed to instantiate these formal systems properly).
-Yet if we reason as scientists — probabilistically, endeavoring to build the picture of the world that seems most plausible in light of all the available evidence — then it does indeed seem justifiable to say that hypothesis 1 seems much more likely to be true of that which lies “beyond the reach of our discovery” than does hypothesis 2; not least because to say that hypothesis 2 holds true would amount to assuming an extraordinary uniqueness of the observed compared to the unobserved, whereas believing hypothesis 1 merely amounts to not assuming such an extraordinary uniqueness.
+One can reasonably argue that we do not have complete certainty that it will (indeed, one can reasonably argue that we should not have complete certainty about any claim our fallible mind happens to entertain).
+Yet if we reason as scientists — probabilistically, endeavoring to build the picture of the world that seems most plausible in light of all the available evidence — then it does indeed seem justifiable to say that hypothesis 1 seems much more likely to be true of that which lies “beyond the reach of our discovery” than does hypothesis 2.
+This is not least because hypothesis 2 would imply an extreme uniqueness of the observed compared to the unobserved, whereas hypothesis 1 merely amounts to not assuming such an extreme uniqueness.

-Thus, it actually seems impossible to reasonably, indeed even coherently, doubt that the world has at least some degree of uniformity, which itself seems to constitute a good argument and reason for believing in such uniformity.
-After all, that something cannot reasonably be doubted, or indeed doubted at all, usually seems a more than satisfying standard for believing it.
+Thus, it seems impossible to coherently argue against or doubt at least some degree of uniformity in nature, which itself seems to be a reason to believe in such uniformity.
+After all, that something cannot be coherently doubted arguably gives us some reason to believe it.

-So to reiterate: If one thinks we have good reason to take the problem of induction seriously, or indeed just to believe that this problem still exists in this moment (since it has in previous ones), then one also thinks that we do have good reason to make (at least some plausible) non-deductive generalizations about that which lies “beyond the reach of our discovery” based on particular instances.
-In other words, if one takes the problem of induction seriously, then one does not take the problem of induction seriously at all.
+In sum, if one thinks we have good reason to take the problem of induction seriously, or good reason to believe that this problem will persist in the future (since it has in the past), then one also believes that we have good reason to make (at least some) inductive generalizations about that which lies beyond the reach of our discovery.

 Comments are closed.